particle-iot/docs/src/content/reference/datasheets/e-series/electron-datasheet.md

 **The final end product must be labelled in a visible area with the following:**
 The Industry Canada certification label of a module shall be clearly visible at all times when installed in the host device, otherwise the host device must be labelled to display the Industry Canada certification number of the module, preceded by the words “Contains transmitter module”, or the word “Contains”, or similar wording expressing the same meaning, as follows:
-> Contains transmitter module IC:
+> Contains transmitter module ISED:

  * 8595A-SARAG350 (For 2G Electron using the G350 module)
  * 8595A-SARAU260 (For 3G Electron using the U260 module)